Marelle Sturrock: Pregnant teacher's partner wanted in murder probe

 His white Seat Ateca was left at the country park and his movements afterwards are unknown.

+Police divers have been involved in the search and large areas of Mugdock reservoir were cordoned off with police tape.

-Police said there was nothing to suggest he had left the area and the search would continue.
+Officers said there was nothing to suggest Mr Yates had left the area and the search would continue.

 There is not believed to be any risk to the wider public.

-Det Supt Nicola Kilbane said: "A visible police presence will remain at both Jura Street and Mugdock Country Park as our investigation continues."
+Det Supt Nicola Kilbane said: "A visible police presence will remain at both Jura Street and Mugdock Country Park as our investigation continues.

-She added: "I would like once again to express our condolences to Marelle's family and everyone affected by this tragic incident."
+"I would like once again to express our condolences to Marelle's family and everyone affected by this tragic incident."

-Det Supt Kilbane did not confirm how Ms Sturrock died or whether Mr Yates was dead or alive, adding "both are working lines of inquiry at this time".
+Det Supt Kilbane did not confirm whether Mr Yates was believed to be alive or dead, adding that "both are working lines of inquiry at this time".

+She said police had no information to suggest anyone else was involved.

+Police attended Ms Sturrock's home in Jura street at around 8.40am on Tuesday.
+She was pronounced dead at the scene.

+In a letter to parents, Sandwood Primary School paid tribute to a beloved member of staff.

+Headteacher Fiona Donnelly said: "I know that this will come as a shock to our school community, and we will do all that we can to support children, staff and families through what will be a difficult and challenging time."

+Pupils, staff and families have been offered support from educational psychologists.
+The Ukraine flag outside the school was also lowered to half-mast.

 Ms Sturrock is understood to have moved from Wick in the Highlands when she was 17 to study musical theatre in Glasgow.
-She later pursued a career as a teacher.
+She later pursued her career as a teacher.

-In a letter to parents, Sandwood Primary said she was a beloved member of staff.

-Pupils, staff and families have been offered support from educational psychologists.